mr-bt/manager.README/README.md

 ### Technology

 So, you're a manager.
-It means you don't need to be technical anymore. **WRONG!!!** You're a Software Engineering Manager, I don't expect you to code, but I expect you to be passionate about technology, be a technologist.
+It means you don't need to be technical anymore.
+You're a **Software Engineering** Manager, I don't expect you to code or make technical decisions but I expect you to be passionate about technology, be a technologist, and to be able to influence technical decisions.
 You must understand what your people do to earn their trust and to provide them with what they and the business need to be successful.

 > Dive Deep
 > Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdote differ.
 No task is beneath them.